friendly-bits/geoip-shell/README.md

 ## **Privacy**
 geoip-shell does not share your data with anyone.
-If you are using the ipdeny or the maxmind source then note that they are a 3rd party which has its own data privacy policy.
+If you are using the ipdeny or maxmind or ipinfo source then note that they are a 3rd party which has its own data privacy policy.

 ## **P.s.**